Nehmer v. U.S. Department of Veterans Affairs

 In 1987, the district court certified the case as a class action on behalf of all Vietnam veterans and their survivors who had been denied VA benefits for a condition allegedly associated with herbicide exposure or who would be eligible to file a claim for such benefits in the future.
 The court also certified NVLSP’s lawyers as the lawyers for the class.
 In an order issued on May 3, 1989, the court invalidated the portion of the regulation providing that no condition other than chloracne is associated with herbicide exposure and voided all VA decisions denying benefit claims under that portion of the regulation.

 In 1991, NVLSP’s attorneys negotiated a favorable consent decree with the VA in Nehmer.
 The Nehmer consent decree requires VA, whenever it recognizes that the emerging scientific evidence shows that a positive relationship exists between Agent Orange exposure and a new disease, to (a) identify all claims based on the newly recognized disease that were previously denied and then (b) pay disability and death benefits to these claimants, retroactive to the initial date of claim.
-Since 1991, VA has recognized that scientific studies show that there is a positive association between Agent Orange exposure and diabetes, ischemic heart disease, Parkinson’s disease, and more than a dozen different types of cancer.
-As a result of the Nehmer consent decree, over the last two decades, VA has paid an aggregate of more than $4.5 billion in retroactive disability and death benefits to hundreds of thousands of Vietnam veterans and their surviving family members.
+During the period from 1991-2010, VA recognized that scientific studies show that there is a positive association between Agent Orange exposure and diabetes, ischemic heart disease, Parkinson’s disease, and more than a dozen different types of cancer.
+As a result of the Nehmer consent decree, over the last three decades, VA has paid an aggregate of more than $4.5 billion in retroactive disability and death benefits to hundreds of thousands of Vietnam veterans and their surviving family members.

 The last time VA recognized additional diseases as related to Agent Orange occurred in 2010, when VA recognized ischemic heart disease, Parkinson’s disease, and chronic B-cell leukemias.
 VA has already reviewed more than 140,000 past claims for these diseases and is in the process of reviewing more than 40,000 additional past claims.